A High-Performance Evolutionary Multiobjective Community Detection Algorithm: The HP-MOCD Algorithm

+\autoref{fig:hpmocd_flowchart} illustrates the diagram of the proposed HP-MOCD algorithm, the initialization, evaluation, and evolutionary selection phases.
+Parallelism is applied during the evaluation of objectives and sorting operations, enhancing scalability.
+The evolutionary loop iteratively generates offspring, combines populations, and applies environmental selection until the maximum number of generations is reached. ....

-The HP-MOCD procedure unfolds in two main phases.
-First, it constructs an initial population of potential solutions (called individuals), each representing a possible way to partition the graph into communities.
-Then, it evolves this population over a number of generations using genetic operators, continuously selecting and refining the best trade-offs between the objectives.
-This process is summarized in Algorithm~\ref{alg:hp-mocd}.
+Our \methodname ~algorithm addresses this optimization problem, employing the NSGA-II framework and parallel architecture.
+The overall process is outlined in Algorithm \autoref{alg:hp-mocd-main}.
+It begins by creating an initial population of random partitions, each representing a possible way to partition the graph into communities.
+Then, through successive generations, it employs genetic operators (selection, crossover, and mutation) to evolve the population, preserving the best non-dominated solutions.

-Internally, the graph \( G \) is stored using a high-performance hash map that maps each node to its list of neighbors.
-This representation, based on a fast, non-cryptographic hashing scheme \footnote{A custom hash algorithm was used by rustc (plus hashmap/set aliases): fast, deterministic, not secure \url{https://github.com/rust-lang/rustc-hash}}, enables efficient access and mutation operations during the evolution cycle, which is especially important for large-scale networks.
-In the subsequent phase, the NSGA-II algorithm produces a set of non-dominated solutions that collectively form a Pareto front.
-A Pareto front comprises multiple optimal solutions, each offering a different trade-off between the two conflicting objectives.
-A solution, commonly referred to as an \textit{individual} in evolutionary algorithms, is specifically represented as a mapping (hashmap) that associates each node of the graph with a particular community identifier.
-Thus, each individual represents a unique community partitioning of the graph.

-To better illustrate this concept, consider the toy network shown in Figure~\ref{fig:example_graph}.
-Based on this graph, HP-MOCD may generate many different community configurations over time.
-These solutions reflect different compromises between internal density and external sparsity, and none is necessarily superior to the others in all aspects.

-All these individuals belong to the final Pareto front produced by the algorithm.
-Since no single partition can simultaneously minimize both objectives without compromising the other, the algorithm instead returns a diverse set of non-dominated solutions.
-Each one represents a valid alternative, offering different structural insights.
-An individual (solution) produced by our algorithm is stored as a mapping,